r3bl-org/r3bl-open-core/README.md

 runtime.
 However, for best results, it is best to use the multithreaded Tokio runtime.

-Once you setup your Redux store w/ your reducer, subscriber, and middleware, you can use it by calling `store.dispatch_spawn(action)`.
+Once you setup your Redux store w/ your reducer, subscriber, and middleware, you can use it by calling `spawn_dispatch_action!( store, action )`.
 This kicks off a parallel Tokio task that will run the middleware functions, reducer functions, and finally the subscriber functions.
 So this will not block the thread of whatever code you call this from.
-The `dispatch_spawn()` method itself is not `async`.
-So you can call it from non `async` code, however you still have to provide a Tokio executor / runtime, without which you will get a panic when `dispatch_spawn()` is called.
+The `spawn_dispatch_action!()` macro itself is not `async`.
+So you can call it from non `async` code, however you still have to provide a Tokio executor / runtime, without which you will get a panic when `spawn_dispatch_action!()` is called.

 ### Middlewares